About the initiative

 Two Partner Briefs per year.
 1,500 to 2,000 word commissioned long-form pieces published under your senior leadership's name, in the editorial cadence of Top10HRVoices.
 Clearly framed in the page header as: "Partner Brief · [Your Brand]."

-• Example titles, by way of orientation: "Partner Brief · [YourBrand]: What 200 Cypriot HR Functions Taught Us About Payroll Integration Failures" or "Partner Brief · Remozo: The EOR Compliance Map for 2027."
+• Example titles, by way of orientation: "Partner Brief · [YOURBRAND]: What 200 Cypriot HR Functions Taught Us About Payroll Integration Failures" or "Partner Brief · Remozo: The EOR Compliance Map for 2027."

 • These are real editorial pieces.
 Not advertorials.
 Subject to the same editorial standards as a Top 10 feature.